PrathamManabasannanavar/PMT-Project/README.md

 # PMT-Project
-This repository consists of activities done by our team in the Project Management Lab, SDMCET, DHARWAD Sure, here's a template you can use for your README file:
+This repository consists of activities done by our team in the Project Management Lab, SDMCET, DHARWAD

-Project Name
-Description
-Briefly describe your project, its purpose, and any important information about it.

 Table of Contents
 Installation